 We’ll take a look at the impact of color on your display, how you can benefit from it, and the basic psychology behind today’s consumer.

-Color: How You Can Benefit From Psychological Insights
+Color: How Retailers Can Benefit From Psychological Insights

 Color is about much more than your favorite hue or the perfect shade to match your carpet.
 The subtle effects of color on our attitudes and preferences can register on a subconscious level, causing an emotional reaction.

-In fact, marketing studies indicate that 90 percent of impulse judgments about brands and products are based upon color alone.
+In fact, marketing studies indicate that 90 percent of impulse judgments about brands and products are based on color alone.

 The emotions associated with various colors

 Any Google search will produce several results about the psychology of colors.
 You may find some general information such as:

 These statements sound great, but they’re a bit too general.
 There’s more to color psychology than meets the eye.
 It’s not as simple as one color resulting in one emotion.
 The truth is a bit more complicated.